URL rules are an easy create way to create sources passively if the visiting URLs have distinct words or snippets in the URL.

 For example organic Facebook will always send users to a URL with the parameter “?FBCLID” added.

 Another example is if you already have set up UTM parameters on your ORGANIC traffic.
-For example any visit from youtube will have ?utm=youtube in the URL of the visitor.
+For example, a visit from youtube may have ?utm=youtube in the URL of the visitor.

 How To Create a URL Rule